danieledellacioppa/ACL-Assignments/Matthew Gillman/archlinux-PGTap/README.md

 # PGTap installation on Archlinux

+this is a list of steps to be taken to install PGTap.

+* sudo -iu postgres
-* pgTAP download pgTAP 1.2.0
+* download pgTAP 1.2.0 via the default user with normal privileges
-* unzip pgtap-1.2.0.zip
+* from the postgres user copy pgtap-1.2.0.zip in the directory called ./ which will be the place where postgres normally stores every file locally
+* unzip the pgtap-1.2.0.zip you just copied.
+There is a tool called unzip and what essentially does is creating a folder called pgtap-1.2.0
 * cd pgtap-1.2.0
-* sudo -iu postgres
-* move all the stuff in the postgres user via the postgres user
-* cd pgtap
 * make

+once all is done then you can issue the following command:

 ```
 make install
 ```

-and this is the output
+and this will be the output

 ```